 I accepted a job at St. John the Baptist School in the year 2005 as a Kindergarten Teacher.
 I was thrilled to be able to work in a nurturing environment, and I was even more thrilled to be able to have my twin daughters attend the as well.
 I love my job, and I enjoy teaching Kindergarten for so many reasons.
 I love the stories that the children tell, I love to laugh with them, and I love teaching the students and seeing their excitement each day when they learn something new!
 Teaching reading to Kindergarten students is my favorite part of the day.
 There is nothing more precious than seeing the children embrace the gift of literacy.

-My name is Wendy Tetrault, and I am excited to start the year as the second-grade teacher at St. John the Baptist School.
+I am excited to be the second-grade teacher at St. John the Baptist School.
 I graduated from Eastern CT State University with a Bachelor of Science Degree in Business Administration and worked in human resources prior to pursuing my career of teaching.
 I have a degree in Elementary Education from Lesley University, and I am certified to teach grades 1-6 in Massachusetts.
 I am a member of St. Edward Parish in Stafford Springs, CT where I recently taught grade 4.

 My name is Heather Gaj, and I graduated from Westfield State University with a Bachelor of Science in Elementary Education and a Bachelor of Arts in History.
 I am certified with the state of Massachusetts to teach grades 1-6.
 I have been teaching in the Springfield Diocese at St. John the Baptist for sixteen years.
 I belong to Immaculate Heart of Mary Parish in Granby.
 I am married to my husband Peter, and I have two daughters; Madyson and Kyrsten.